permaxis/laravel-crudgenerator/README.md

 The script "crudgenerator.js" asset is used by the crud interface.

+Package assets resources/vendor/permaxis/laravel-crugenerator/assets/crudgenerator.js that you can publish to your public directory or use laravel mix and include it in your js/all.js

 ## 5. Publish layouts

 Publish include folder in Resources views folder : resources/views/vendor/permaxis/laravel-crugenerator.